kobiwolf/Stuck-web-site/psudo-code.md

 # front-end

+## implemant the quick search in drop down

+1. how omri fima did it in the last class-trie-data structure

 ## requests

 1. once the page loads-make a request for the items list of city list,in order to create a useful dropdown